Politics of Nigeria: Executive branch

 The president is elected through universal suffrage which is regarded as more than a privilege extended by the state to its citizenry, and it is rather thought of as an inalienable right that inheres to every adult citizen by virtue of citizenship.
 In democracies it is the primary means of ensuring that governments are responsible to the governed.
-The president is both the chief of state and head of government, heading the Federal Executive Council, or cabinet, The constitution makes the president the chief executive and commander in chief of the armed forces in Section 130.
+The president is head of both the state and government, and heads the cabinet of Nigeria, the Federal Executive Council.
+The constitution also sanctions the president's status as commander-in-chief of the armed forces in Section 130.
 The constitution of 1999 vests all the executive powers of the federation in the person of the president which can be exercised directly by him or his vice president or members of his cabinet.
 Section 5(1)(b) provides that the executive powers of the president extends to the maintenance of the provisions of the constitution, acts of the national assembly and on items on which the national assembly has power for the time being to make law.
 The president is elected to see that the Nigerian Constitution is enacted and that the legislation is applied to the people.
 The elected president is also in charge of the nation's armed forces and can serve no more than two four-year elected terms.
-The current President of Nigeria is Muhammadu Buhari, who was elected in 2015 and the current Vice President is Yemi Oshinbajo.
+The current president of Nigeria is Bola Tinubu, who was elected in 2023, and the current vice president is Kashim Shettima.

-The executive branch is divided into Federal Ministries, each headed by a minister appointed by the president, Federal Ministries are those civil service departments which were made responsible for delivering various types of government service and each ministry is headed by a Permanent Secretary who reports to a Minister in the Federal Cabinet, Nigeria has 24 Federal Ministries as of recent The president must include at least one member from each of the 36 states in his cabinet.
-The President's appointments are confirmed by the Senate of Nigeria.
-In some cases, a federal minister is responsible for more than one ministry (for example, Environment and Housing may be combined), or a minister may be assisted by one or more ministers of State.
-Each ministry also has a Permanent Secretary, who is a senior civil servant.
+The executive branch is divided into Federal Ministries, each headed by a minister appointed by the president, Federal Ministries are those civil service departments which were made responsible for delivering various types of government service and each ministry is headed by a permanent secretary who reports to a minister in the Federal Cabinet.
+Nigeria has 24 Federal Ministries.
+The president must include at least one member from each of the 36 states in his cabinet.
+The president's appointments are confirmed by the Senate of Nigeria.
+In some cases, a federal minister is responsible for more than one ministry (for example, Environment and Housing may be combined), or a minister may be assisted by one or more ministers of state.
+Each ministry also has a permanent secretary, who is a senior civil servant.

 The ministries are responsible for various parastatals (government-owned corporations), such as universities, the National Broadcasting Commission, and the Nigerian National Petroleum Corporation.
 However, some parastatals are the responsibility of the Office of the Presidency, such as the Independent National Electoral Commission, the Economic and Financial Crimes Commission and the Federal Civil Service Commission.